 Currency

-(2025 update: People use Google, social media and Whatsapp much more for things like accommodation, tours and guides these days.)
+People use Google, social media and WhatsApp much more for things like accommodation, tours and guides in North Sulawesi these days.

 When to Go

 Temperatures remain pleasant all year round.
 The driest months tend to fall between July and October.
-Unsurpisingly, the tourism high season extends from June to September.
-Expect room prices to rise by a lot in this time.
+At this time, the tourism high season extends from June to September.
+Expect room prices to rise a lot in this time.

 Useful Transport Information